easywebhub/easywebhub-com/content/how-to-add-content-of-websites.md

    + the simple, clear form that is used for website administrators who do not know about development
    +
 ###### 2: RAW form: for Developers
-   + actual data which is saved on files, Developers could use RAW form to defined data structures of websites
+   + actual data which is saved on files,
+   + use RAW form to defined data structures which could be modified by Administrators